openafs-contrib/openafs-robotest/README.md

 ## Setup

-Run the `afs-robotest` tool to set the configuration before running the setup and tests.
-The default configuration filename is `~/.afsrobotestrc/afs-robotest.conf`.
-This file is the `./install.sh` command.
+Run the `afs-robotest` command to view and set the configuration for your system.
+(By default, the configuration is stored in the file `~/.afsrobotrc/afs-robotest.conf`.)

 To show the current configuration: